Bikeway closures and detours

 Ivory Lane walkway – Fortitude Valley

-The closure of a section of the Ivory Lane walkway to undertake work to replace the bridge deck panels will be postponed until after Riverfire on 30 September.
-Work is expected to start from mid-October 2017 and take two weeks to complete, weather and construction conditions permitting.
+From 23 July 2018, the Ivory Lane walkway path will be closed to replace the bridge deck panels.
+Work is expected to take up to two weeks, weather and construction conditions permitting.

 Walkway users are requested to read advance warning signs which will be placed on each approach to advise cyclists and pedestrians of the works and the suggested detour path.